katoss/cardsort/README.md

 # Cardsort analysis

-A package that helps UX researchers quickly analyse data from cardsorting exercises.
+A package that helps UX researchers quickly analyse data from card sorting exercises.
+Click [here](https://www.nngroup.com/articles/card-sorting-definition/) for an introduction to the card sorting method.

 __More precisely, it helps you to:__
 * Create dendrograms